Bedfordshire: Climate

+Although temperatures are usually moderate, the county has one of the largest absolute temperature ranges in the UK – of more than 60 °C (108 °F).
+Average temperatures in Bedford range from a low of 1.5 C overnight in February to a high of 22.4 C during the day in July.
+The highest official temperature recorded in Bedfordshire was 39.7 C in 2022.
+The lowest official temperature recorded in Bedfordshire was -20.6 C in 1947.

 Politics

 Police and Crime Commissioner

-The Bedfordshire Police and Crime Commissioner is Festus Akinbusoye who is a member of the Conservative Party.
+The Bedfordshire Police and Crime Commissioner is John Tizard, a member of the Labour Party.

 Local government

-For local government purposes, Bedfordshire is divided into three unitary authorities: the boroughs of Bedford and Luton, and the District of Central Bedfordshire.
+For local government purposes, Bedfordshire is divided into three unitary authorities: the boroughs of Bedford and Luton, and the district of Central Bedfordshire.
 Healthcare in the county is dealt with by a single Clinical Commission Group (CCG), which serves all three local authorities in the county, alongside the City of Milton Keynes in Buckinghamshire.

 Emergency services

 Policing and fire and rescue services continue to be provided on a county-wide basis, with Bedfordshire Police governed by the Bedfordshire Police and Crime Commissioner and Bedfordshire Fire and Rescue Service governed by a Fire Authority comprising members of the three councils.
+Ambulance Services are provided by the East of England Ambulance Service NHS Trust.

 Parliamentary constituencies

-For elections to the House of Commons, Bedfordshire is divided into six constituencies, each returning a single Member of Parliament (MP):
+For elections to the House of Commons, Bedfordshire is divided into seven constituencies, each returning a single Member of Parliament (MP):

 The present constituencies date from 1997.
 The boundaries were slightly modified for the 2010 general election.